Selvol™ Polyvinyl Alcohol Product Information

 Selvol PVOH combines high tensile strength with ease of film formation.
 Additionally, Selvol PVOH resins show outstanding adhesive and bonding characteristics.
 Partially hydrolyzed grades adhere better to hydrophobic surfaces.

-Furthermore, the degree of hydrolysis affects the water sensitivity of both the resin and film.
+Furthermore, the degree of hydrolysis affects both the resin’s and the film’s water sensitivity.
 Water resistance increases as hydrolysis increases.
-You should use the super-hydrolyzed grades when you need maximum water resistance and humidity resistance.
+You should use our super-hydrolyzed grades when you need maximum water resistance and humidity resistance.

-Greases, petroleum hydrocarbons and animal or vegetable oils generally do not affect Selvol PVOH resins.
-Resistance to organic solvents also increases with the degree of hydrolysis.
-When necessary, one can plasticize Selvol PVOH film with glycerol or lower molecular weight glycols.
-These materials usually act as humectants to hold water in the film.
+Greases, petroleum hydrocarbons and animal or vegetable oils generally don’t affect Selvol PVOH resins.
+Resistance to organic solvents also increases alongside the degree of hydrolysis.
+When necessary, you can plasticize Selvol PVOH film with glycerol or lower molecular weight glycols.
+These substances usually act as humectants to hold water in the film.

 Physical Properties of PVOH